kubernetes/website/content/en/docs/tasks/tls/manual-rotation-of-ca-certificates.md

 Make sure to back up your certificate directory along with configuration files and any other necessary files.

 This approach assumes operation of the Kubernetes control plane in a HA configuration with multiple API servers.
 Graceful termination of the API server is also assumed so clients can cleanly disconnect from one API server and reconnect to another.

 Configurations with a single API server will experience unavailability while the API server is being restarted.
 {{< /caution >}}

-1. Distribute the new CA certificates and private keys (ex: `ca.crt`, `ca.key`, `front-proxy-ca.crt`, and `front-proxy-ca.key`)
+1. Distribute the new CA certificates and private keys (for example: `ca.crt`, `ca.key`, `front-proxy-ca.crt`, and `front-proxy-ca.key`) to all your control plane nodes in the Kubernetes certificates directory.

-   to all your control plane nodes in the Kubernetes certificates directory.
+1. Update the `--root-ca-file` flag for the {{< glossary_tooltip term_id="kube-controller-manager" >}} to include

-1. Update {{< glossary_tooltip text="kube-controller-manager" term_id="kube-controller-manager" >}}'s `--root-ca-file` to
+   both old and new CA, then restart the kube-controller-manager.

-   include both old and new CA. Then restart the kube-controller-manager.
+   Any {{< glossary_tooltip text="ServiceAccount" term_id="service-account" >}} created after this point will get

-   Any {{< glossary_tooltip text="ServiceAccount" term_id="service-account" >}} created after this point will get Secrets that include both old and new CAs.
+   Secrets that include both old and new CAs.

    {{< note >}}
    The files specified by the kube-controller-manager flags `--client-ca-file` and `--cluster-signing-cert-file`